brunorijsman/flashcard/README.md

 * Store lab coverage history.
 For each lab, keep track of:
   * How often the lab was executed.
 * Store learning effort history.
 For each day, keep track of:
-  * How many questions were asked ("exposures")
+  * How many questions were asked
   * For how many questions the answer was known, and how often not.
   * How many labs were executed.
-* Visual feedback during the practice cycle to indicate how well the answer to a question is already known (most recent three answers: known or not known).
 * Automatically ask questions whose answer is know less frequently and ask questions whose answer is not known more frequently.
 * Practice labs, where the user is lead through a sequence of steps to strengthen memory-muscle for some operational task.
 * An effort graph, showing how many questions were practiced and what the results were as a function of time (i.e. for each day).